Lall-091/sql-docs/docs/t-sql/statements/create-vector-index-transact-sql.md

 - The table must have a single integer non-nullable column clustered index.
 - During and for all the time needed for vector index creation to complete, an SCH-M lock is acquired on the table.
 As a result, the lock prevents any access to the table or its metadata.
 - Once a vector index is created on a table, the table becomes read-only.
 No data modification is allowed while the vector index is present on the table.
-- Vector index are not replicated to subscribers
+- Vector index are not replicated to subscribers.

 ## Permissions